CYLaiMDPhD/Stock_Analysis_by_VBA/README.md

 # Performance of Green Stocks

-*Note: This repository was generated to fulfill an assignment (Module 2 Challenge) for the UC Berkeley Data Analytics and Visualization Boot Camp.
+*Note: This repository was generated to fulfill an assignment (Module 2 Challenge) for the UC Berkeley Data Analytics and Visualization Bootcamp.
 The analysis, content, and format of this report were based on the grading rubric.*

 ## Overview